Johannes-Audio/nih-bootstrap/README.md

 ## Install
 Create a directory where you would like to download the bootstrapper.
 Clone the repository into that directory:

 `git clone https://github.com/Johannes-Audio/nih-bootstrap.git`

-While in that directory, nstall locally with:
+While in that directory, install locally with:

 `cargo install --path .`

 ## Uninstall
 To uninstall the bootstrapper, run:

 `cargo uninstall nih-bootstrap`

 ## Links